bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

 =====

 The ``bam2bed`` script parses BAM data from standard input and prints :ref:`sorted <sort-bed>` BED to standard output.
 The ``bam2starch`` script uses an extra step to parse BAM to a compressed BEDOPS :ref:`Starch-formatted <starch_specification>` archive, which is also directed to standard output.

+.. tip:: By default, all conversion scripts now output sorted BED data ready for use with BEDOPS utilities.
+If you do not want to sort converted output, use the ``--do-not-sort`` option.
+Run the script with the ``--help`` option for more details.

+.. tip:: If you are sorting data larger than system memory, use the ``--max-mem`` option to limit sort memory usage to a reasonable fraction of available memory, *e.g.*, ``--max-mem 2G`` or similar.
+See ``--help`` for more details.

 =======
 Example